I used to marvel at writers who are really prolific. I always wondered how they’re able to constantly crank out a nonstop flow of new material.

 As I recall, he said that helped keep him focused and also kept his mind fresh.

 I’ve been using Gene’s secret and I can tell you that it works.
-I have to admit, sometimes it’s hard to get up and walk away from a project when the timer goes off and you’re really getting into it… but just do it.
+I have to admit, sometimes when I’m really getting into it, it’s hard to get up and walk away from a project when the timer goes off.
+You should probably do it anyway.
 You can always come back to it.
-Taking breaks every 33 minutes and 33 seconds will keep you from getting fatigued and will keep you fresh.
+Taking breaks every 33 minutes and 33 seconds will keep you from getting fatigued and will keep your mind fresh.

 But since we’re in the digital age you might want something a bit more high tech than an egg timer.

-You can select any sound you like as your alarm sound.
-I use the soundbyte on this popular website (from a Cheech and Chong movie) but I’ve got a warped sense of humor.
+Then, instead of the standard alarm sound, I use the soundbyte on this popular website (from a Cheech and Chong movie).
+But I’ve got a warped sense of humor.
 Something more subtle might work better for you.

 Here’s what I suggest: Do your 30 minutes of writing at the same time every day… preferably in the morning.